 - “I listened to your presentation during the VMUG and I think that you are a good public speaker.
 I’d like to do that one day, what do I need to do to get there?”

 - “I want to transition my career into IT security, can you give me some advice?”

 Though, truthfully, the strongest mentorship relationships spring out of a real and typically earned connection between a leader and a subordinate.

 This is the first post of a series that I will be posting regarding mentorship.
 Be prepared!
-I’ll be posting once a week for five weeks (along with some regularly scheduled technical content) until the blog series is finished.
+I’ll be posting once a week for four weeks (along with some regularly scheduled technical content) until the blog series is finished.